monicagiraldochica/bash_tutorial/docs/iteration.md

 ### Iterating through files in your current directory

 To know the current directory in which you are located in the command line, type `pwd`.
 In the following example we want to we want to perform some action on all the files inside the current directory.
-To get the list of those files we use the command `ls`.
+To get the list of those files we use the `ls`.

 ```bash
 $ pwd